 Book an External Auditor to perform your COR certification audit.

-Upon successful completion of the audit (an overall audit score of 80% or higher), a company is eligible for an incentive cheque in the amount of up to 10% of their annual WorkSafeBC premium.
-Incentives are paid annually, directly by WorkSafeBC in June or July, and are calculated using the previous year’s base rate and payroll of the certified classification units.
+Upon successful completion of the audit (an overall audit score of 80% or higher), a company is eligible for an incentive credit in the amount of up to 10% of their annual WorkSafeBC premium.
+Incentives are credited annually, directly by WorkSafeBC in June or July, and are calculated using the previous year’s base rate and payroll of the certified classification units.

 To maintain your COR certification, your organization must complete an annual Maintenance Audit during each of the two years following your certification.
 Companies have the option to complete the Maintenance Audits using either an External or Internal Auditor who has been trained and certified by go2HR.
 COR incentives will continue in Years 2 and 3, subject to your organization’s being in a good standing with WorkSafeBC.